 Again, here we have a case of steam genre-by-default.
-This classic horror story is set in England which by now you may have you noticed, Steampunk and old-time England go together like peanut butter and jelly.
+This classic horror story is set in England which, of course, is a common almost expected backdrop for the Steampunk genre.

 The Time Machine

-Herbert George certainly had a penchant for crafting an enchanting tale.
-In The Time Machine, a classic English dinner party introduces a group of proper gentlemen to the idea of “the fourth dimension”.
+Herbert George, penned H. G. Wells, certainly had a penchant for crafting an enchanting tale.
+In The Time Machine, during a traditional English dinner party, a group of proper gentlemen are introduced to the idea of “the fourth dimension."
 I don’t think I’m giving anything away here by letting you know there will be some traveling in time by the books end.

 This book is sci-fi tested, steam lover approved.
 As a plus, you get to tell people you’re currently reading some H.G.
 Wells at your next cocktail party.